Fort Oglethorpe introduces new employees, recognizes National Hospice Month

 “Hospice offers a special way of caring for terminally ill patients and their families enabling them to live comfortably and peacefully in their final days,” the proclamation from Mayor Earl Gray read.
 “Hospice supports and strengthens the entire community’s awareness of the benefits of hospice care.”

-After the proclamation was issued, Councilman Jim Childs spoke about his personal experiences with hospice care and how important those efforts are in the community.
+After the proclamation was issued, council member Jim Childs spoke about his personal experiences with hospice care and how important those efforts are in the community.

 “Hospice as a whole does a great job,” Childs said.
 “For the last five months, they’ve been taking care of my mother at NHC (NHC HealthCare Fort Oglethorpe).

-She was over their eight and a half years and NHC did a great job – she was 93 and a half – hospice came in and my hats off to them.
+She was over there eight and a half years and NHC did a great job -- she was 93 and a half -- hospice came in and my hats off to them.
 I really really appreciate hospice.”